Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

     curl --cookie stored_cookies_in_file http://www.example.com

- Curl's "cookie engine" gets enabled when you use the [`--cookie`](https://curl.haxx.se/docs/manpage.html#-b) option.
-If you only want curl to understand received cookies, use `--cookie` with a file that doesn't exist.
+ Curl's "cookie engine" gets enabled when you use the [`--cookie`](https://curl.se/docs/manpage.html#-b) option.
+If you only want curl to understand received cookies, use `--cookie` with a file that does not exist.
 Example, if you want to let curl understand cookies from a page and follow a location (and thus possibly send back cookies it received), you can invoke it like: